Voltstro/Pootis-Bot/docs/docs/server-setup/welcomemessage.md

+# Welcome & Goodbye Message

 Pootis-Bot has a custom welcome and goodbye message system.

-## Setting welcome message

 The welcome message is a message that is sent everytime a new user joins the server.